VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

  - Sample path: C:/Users/username/Downloads/maisquared/"
  - inside the maisquared folder, there should be folders with maidata.txt files
  - after the program is finished, inside the levels folder there should be genre folders like pop and anime, niconico and vocaloid, etc.
- - In the event this program encounters unidentified charts, you can choose the option to paste them in the "Unidentified" Folder, manually choose a genre to paste it in, or Log the chart in "unidentifiedCharts.txt" and ignor.
+ - In the event this program encounters unidentified charts, you can choose the option to paste them in the "Unidentified" Folder, manually choose a genre to paste it in, or Log the chart in "unidentifiedCharts.txt" and ignore.

 [3] Generate collection.json files
  - generates the necessary collection.json files to be used for AstroDX